-You have arrived, Episode 6 of our Origin Story series, each week we will give you a glimpse into the super heros of the Canadian public relations industry who have gotten into the business, learned the craft and the the ones behind some amazing brands and campaigns.
+You have arrived, Episode 6 of our Origin Story series, each week we will give you a glimpse into the super heroes of the Canadian public relations industry who have gotten into the business, learned the craft and the ones behind some amazing brands and campaigns.

 In our sixth episode we talk with Priya Chopra, Founder & CEO – 1Milk2Sugars [TCO].

 Think back to your teenage days, what did you think you’d be doing today?

 - When I was growing up, I changed ideas of what I wanted to do almost on a weekly basis – sometimes it was a fashion designer, other times it was a lawyer, other times it was to open a pizzeria (for the sole reason that it was my favorite food).
 No one in my family was an entrepreneur but I knew it was in me from my early days – I even opened a small jewellery kiosk selling jewellery that I brought in from India – I wasn’t even done university yet.

 - I was a marketer, but got a six-month stint in PR for L’Oréal Canada.
 Years later when I was building my agency and looking for a specialization, I came back to PR.

 - Pursuing my Masters in Fashion Management in Milan, Italy and coming back home to not having a job for the very first time in my life – this was a major crossroad that led me to take the road less traveled.

 - Having three kids – if that doesn’t make you delegate fast, I don’t know what would!